data-6-berkeley/su24-tuskegee/_announcements/announce00.md

 1. [RPD Slack](https://rpd-tuskegee-berkeley.slack.com)
 1. [DataHub](TBD)

+You will need to login to your UC Berkeley email to access the above resources.
 If you don't have access to any of the above websites, please email <a>yanlisa@eecs.berkeley.edu</a>.

 See you soon!<br/>Lisa